thriveweb/great-start-elc/content/pages/team-members.md

     name: Liz Cosier
     title: Centre Director
   - description: >-
       I am very passionate about the Reggio Emilia Approach.
-We tailor our curriculum to encourage learning and lay down strong foundations which are so vital in the early years.
-Our curriculum is designed to address the children’s interests and to develop their skills.
 Our programming format is unique and is designed to address key learning areas including social skills, language, maths, investigation, creative pursuits, fine and gross motor skills, sensory experiences, cultural experiences and environmental understanding.
 In addition to this it addresses the Outcomes as outlined in the Early Years Learning Frameworks.

-      I believe that each child is unique and learns and explores in his or her own way.
-Therefore, we encourage building on their own interests and strengths through scaffolding, mentoring and facilitating their learning and development.
+      Everything we do at Mildura Early Learning Centre is about the children;
+      delivering the highest quality in early learning as well as health and wellbeing.
+These focuses are at the heart of our centre philosophy.
+It is our job to make sure every child has a great start to life and is given access to the highest quality care and education.
 I believe that our centre truly captivates this and we ignite the endless possibilities of learning by embracing challenges and rejoicing in accomplishments through our various spaces, open-ended resources and our vibrant atmosphere.

-      The team I am fortunate to work with shares my passion for seeing children meet their potential.
+      I am fortunate to work with educators who share my passion for seeing children meet their potential.
 They are dedicated, professional, experienced and highly qualified.

-      We invite you to come and visit our centre to meet our team and to see for yourself our commitment to your child’s early learning journey.
+      The wonderful families, children and educators that I interact with on a daily basis are what makes Mildura Early Learning Centre such a fantastic place.

+      Come in and say hello!
+I would love to show you and your family what we can offer your child.
     excerpt: >-
       Hello, my name is Megan Gooding and I have been the Centre Director since 2017 and Nominated Supervisor at Mildura Early Learning Centre since 2007.